PROSPECTIVE APPRENTICE APPLICANTS:

-The Intern Company at Actor's Express is one of the most rigorous and successful programs of its kind in the Atlanta area.
+The Apprentice Company at Actor's Express is one of the most rigorous and successful programs of its kind in the Atlanta area.
 It is designed to bridge the gap between the educational and professional phases of early career artists.
 In residence for a full calendar year, interns work intensively in their respective areas of specialty and are also immersed in all layers of a professional theatre context.

 The program has three primary goals: